-The prawn is a delicate, sweet meat that is enjoyed by many.
-In China, ginger, garlic, and spring onions accompany prawns to create this delicious meal.
-Fried in hot oil with soy sauce and rice wine, prawns bring out an irresistible taste that is hard not to like.
+In China, they’re often paired with ginger, garlic, and spring onions to make this delightful dish.
+When fried in hot oil with soy sauce and rice wine, prawns deliver an irresistible flavor that’s simply hard to resist.

 - High heat and oil: Stir-frying is like mini deep frying.
 Lots of oil over the high heat to seal the food quickly and retain the moisture inside.
 The sauce is caramelized and the surface of the food is slightly burned like BBQ.